notwopr/SEM_Apprentice/SEM_APPRENTICE/README.md

 You may stop SEM Apprentice at any point in time by simply moving your mouse cursor to the upper-left-hand corner of your screen and scrolling either up or down.
 You will then get a prompt to confirm termination.

 You may start and stop the program as many times as you like.
 SEM Apprentice will keep a record of all recording sessions and will store all data generated in the SEMBOT_DATA folder located in the same directory as this README and EXE files.
-If there is no folder, that means no data has been recorded.

 When you have finished generating the training data you wish to share, you may want to review the data generated in the SEMBOT_DATA folder to resolve any data privacy concerns you may have before releasing the folder to us.
 When you are ready to release your data to us, let us know!